Global Health Minor

 NS 2600: Introduction to Global Health (Spring, 3 credits), must be taken before the student embarks on their Experiential Learning Opportunity (ELO).
 Enrollment priority is given to freshmen and sophomores.
 Juniors should contact the Director or Fellow to be placed on the waitlist and come to the first day of class.

 Explore contemporary issues, problems, and controversies in global health through an interdisciplinary perspective.
 Introduces the global burden of disease and then examines complex social, economic, political, environmental, and biological factors that structure the origins, consequences, and possible treatments of global health problems.
 A limited number of problems are explored in depth (e.g., HIV, maternal mortality, malaria).
-This course will be offered each Spring.
+This course is offered each Spring.

 NS 4600: Explorations in Global and Public Health (Fall, 3 credits), must be taken in the Fall semester immediately after completing the ELO.
 While it is recommended that students complete their electives before taking this course, it is not required.